 Had an interview that went well?
 That’s great, but you’re not quite done yet.
 Following an interview, it’s of utmost importance to send a thank-you email or letter to those who interviewed you.
 These not only show that you truly want the position, but also indicate that you’re organized and diligent.
 Both are qualities that employers look for in new hires.
 To learn how to write that perfect interview thank-you, keep on reading!

 Why should you write a thank-you letter after an interview?

-In fact, according to a 2017 survey conducted by Accountemps, approximately 80% of HR managers found thank-you emails after an interview to be either “somewhat helpful” or “very helpful.”
-And, considering that over half of interviewees tend to not send them out after interviews, doing so could make you stand out from the crowd!
+In fact, according to a 2020 TopResume survey, approximately 68% of U.S. hiring professionals found thank-you emails to take on a greater importance when evaluating a candidate.
+Considering that most candidates tend to not send them out after interviews, sending a thank you will make you stand out from the crowd!

-And, although handwritten letters are certainly more personal, they take much longer to write and send out than emails.
-Thus, by the time your letter finally reaches your interviewers, they may have already decided!
-So, even if you’re planning on sending a handwritten letter, we would highly recommend also sending a thank-you email within 24 hours of your interview.
+Although handwritten letters are certainly more personal, they take much longer to write and send out than emails.
+Thus, by the time your letter finally reaches your interviewers, they may have already decided on a hiring candidate.
+So, even if you’re planning on sending a handwritten letter, we highly recommend also sending a thank-you email within 24 hours of your interview.
 This will reach your interviewers far quicker, and they will likely still appreciate the gesture.